 The year “The Matrix” came out — 1999 — already had a very sci-fi sound to it.
 It was the year Prince had imagined as the run-up to the apocalypse, a premonition that would be echoed in the Y2K jitters.
-And 1999 is just such a cool number; it’s like the other side of the coin from 2001.
-With its row of nines poised to turn over, it sounded like the future embedded in the present.
+And 1999 is just such a cool number; it’s like the flip side of the coin from 2001.
+With its row of slot-machine nines poised to turn over, it looked like the future embedded in the present.
 And that’s kind of how 1999 felt.
 We knew that we were moving into the 21st century, and we thought we had a good idea of what that was about.
 The Internet was only a few years old, but already we could see where it was pointing: to a digital world that would bring everything (literally) to your fingertips.
 Everything could now be done at home, at the computer keyboard, including the manipulation of reality, which could now be anything you wanted it to be.

 The future would be digital, in every realm.
 It had already begun to change our movies, our day-to-day communication, our shopping (no small thing in late-capitalist America!), maybe our souls.
 And “The Matrix,” heralded by raindrop streams of phosphorescent green computer coding, tapped into all that without necessarily coming out the other side of it (which was part of the film’s edge-of-the-moment charm).
 It was a movie about unplugging from fake reality and plugging into real reality.
 Yet the movie presented that quest, notably in its bullet-time second half, with the kind of who-cares-what-it-means-when-it-looks-so-fucking-awesome visual effects that would be used by Hollywood, going forward, to color in the powers of comic-book superheroes.
 Here’s a question: Are MCU movies, in their way, part of the Matrix?
 Most fans would say no; most critics would say yes.
 Here’s a more interesting question: Was “The Matrix” part of the Matrix?